EvanRaeder/image_files/README.md

 ## PreBuilt

+- Windows releases can be installed using `winget install EvanR.ImageFiles`
-Binary releases for windows-latest can be found [here](https://github.com/EvanRaeder/image_files/releases).
+- Binary releases for Windows/Ubuntu can be found [here](https://github.com/EvanRaeder/image_files/releases).

 ## Installation